Hephyrius/Dexathon/README.md

 ### Token Based

-Creating New Tokens for a Fee : Working
-Freezing Tokens : Working
+Creating New Tokens for a Fee : Working - See PyDex/Main.py Freezing Tokens : Working - See PyDex/Main.py
-Burning Tokens : Working
+Burning Tokens : Working - See PyDex/Main.py

 ### Dex Functions

-Creating Limit Orders : Working
+Creating Limit Orders : Working - See PyDex/Main.py
-Settling Limit Orders : Working with minor bugs
+Settling Limit Orders : Working -- with minor bugs - See PyDex/Main.py

 ### Consensus Based:
-Node Networking : Semi-Working/Unfinished
+Node Networking : Semi-Working/Unfinished - See PyDex/Client.py
-Consensus : Semi-Working/Unfinished
+Consensus : Semi-Working/Unfinished - See PyDex/Simulator.py

 ## The structure of the entry is as follows